TsLu1s/SegmentAE/README.md

 ### Performance Evaluation

 `SegmentAE` employs a rigorous evaluation methodology to assess the performance of its anomaly detection capabilities.
 This includes product based strategies tailored for extensive experiments ensembling for detecting the best combination of autoencoder and clustering model.
-Key performance of different reconstruction error threshold ratios are also analysed in order to lay out a comprehensive evaluation of the model's effectiveness and improvements for each tested combination -> <a href="[LINK EXAMPLE]" style="text-decoration:none;">
+Key performance of different reconstruction error threshold ratios are also analysed in order to lay out a comprehensive evaluation of the model's effectiveness and improvements for each tested combination -> <a href="https://github.com/TsLu1s/SegmentAE/blob/main/examples/evaluate_combinations.py" style="text-decoration:none;">
     <img src="https://img.shields.io/badge/Combinations%20Evaluation-blue?style=for-the-badge&logo=readme&logoColor=white" alt="Combinations Evaluation">
 </a>
 ## License